-Backcountry Hiking In Canada – Best Day Hikes
+Backcountry Hiking in Canada – Day Hikes

 The National Parks and Provincial Parks in Canada offer suitable hiking trails for everyone.

-The wild areas are precious, and as more and more of us discover the wonders of our natural environment we have to make sure that each of us helps to protect and preserves them.
+The wild areas are precious, and as more and more of us discover the wonders of our natural environment we have to make sure that each of us helps to protect and preserve them.

 Stay on existing trails if possible.
 Where trails don’t exist, select a route over the most durable terrain.

 Remember, when you are hiking into the backcountry you are entering the homes of wild animals.
 Respect their space and view them from a distance, don’t intrude into their space.
-Learn more about the Canadian Wildlife.
+Learn more about Canadian Wildlife.

 Best Places To Get Information About Hiking